 A review of the State Hazardous Waste Sites (SHWS) list (known contaminated sites in New Jersey) was provided by Environmental Data Resources, Inc. (EDR).
-This review, dated 1/25/2016 and prepared for the Delaware Avenue Continuing Authorities Program (CAP) Section 14 Study, has revealed that there are 14 SHWS sites, excluding the target property (Delaware Avenue CAP project area), within a one-mile radius of the target property for the Delaware Avenue CAP Section 14 Study (Table 3).
-The Cape May Seawall project site is located approximately 3,000 feet south of the Delaware Avenue CAP project area and therefore well within the one-mile radius area for the Delaware Avenue CAP project area extends offshore of the Cape May Seawall Study Area so there is little to no concern that a SHWS site extends beyond the Delaware Avenue CAP project area no SHWS sites at the Cape May Seawall Construction area that would be impacted.
+This review, dated 1/25/2016 and prepared for the Delaware Avenue Continuing Authorities Program (CAP) Section 14 Study, has revealed that there are 14 SHWS sites, excluding the target property (project area), within a one mile radius of the target property for the Delaware Avenue CAP Section 14 Study (Table 3).
+The Cape May Seawall project site is located within the one-mile radius area for the Delaware Avenue CAP Study investigation.
+There are no SHWS sites at the Cape May Seawall Construction area that would be impacted.
 Furthermore, the current project site has been unaltered since the 1/25/2016 report, and there will be no soil removal during construction.